stefanspringer1/SwiftWorkflow/README.md

 }
 ```

----
-**Convention**

-A function representing a step is a top-level function.

----

 The call of the `effectuate` method of the execution, which should contain all other instructions inside the step function, is (besides the naming scheme for steps) the second convention regarding steps.
 We say that `a_step` gets executed when we actually mean that its content inside its `effectuate` statement gets executed.
 It is the `effectuate` method that controls the execution of the steps.

 ---
 **Convention**

-- A function representing a step uses a call to `Execution.effectuate` to wrap all its other statements.
+- A function representing a step is a top-level function.
 - Use the function signature available via `#function` as the identifier in the call of the `effectuate` method.

 ---